SecSign/secsign-dotnet-api/README.md

-Check out the included example `WebExample` to see how it works or visit <https://www.secsign.com> for more informations.
+Check out the included example `WebExample` to see how it works or visit <https://www.secsign.com> for more information.

 **Files**